 You could apply for a human resources management degree or have a combined degree such as business management and human resources.

-There are also acredited qualifications available through the CIPD, and the Advanced level of their courses is designed to be at the level of a postgraduate qualification.
+There are also accredited qualifications available through the CIPD, and their advanced courses iare designed to be at the level of a postgraduate qualification.
 You can find more information about their study options in their website here.

 Extra-curricular activities are hugely important to any job search, and can really make you stand out in comparison to other graduates.